 In addition, Ms. Brassel visited German classes at WJHS and Highcrest to introduce students to the Swiss German dialect, Swiss culture and her artwork.
 Students learned a number of common Swiss phrases.

-While the artist has led workshops in Germany and Switzerland, this will be her first opportunity to work with American students.
-Brassel comments: “It is a great honor for me to share the Courageous People Workshop with American students and to make a small contribution to helping young people think and reflect on our history – with its alternately dark and light face.
+While the artist has led workshops in Germany and Switzerland, this was her first opportunity to work with American students.
+Brassel commented: “It is a great honor for me to share the Courageous People Workshop with American students and to make a small contribution to helping young people think and reflect on our history – with its alternately dark and light face.
 It is challenging to convey history and express personal feelings in a painting, but it is important to tackle these tough subjects to ensure that we never forget.”